DiamondLightSource/cothread/docs/user/catools.rst

         if not caput(pv, value, throw=False):
             # process caput error

-    If all the PVs listed in `pvs` have already been connected, through a successful call to any :mod:`catools` method, then the library guarantees that the puts for each PV will occur strictly in sequence.
+    If all the PVs listed in :code:`pvs` have already been connected, through a successful call to any :mod:`~cothread.catools` method, then the library guarantees that the puts for each PV will occur strictly in sequence.
 For any PVs which need a connection to be established the order of execution of puts is completely undefined.